dalemusser/spot-python-dev-environ/README.md

 Documentation about setting up and using a Python development environment for Boston Dynamics Spot development.

+## Viewing Hidden (.)
+Files and Directories in macOS

+open the Finder and press Command Shift .

 ## Python Installation on macOS